Sunday, February 9, 2014

 As popular as Queen Elizabeth II remains, "Monarchy must regularly recalibrate its ceremony, its call on the public's emotional support," Simon Jenkins writes.
 And in the 21st century, this is critical if we wish to ensure the West's survival.
 The unravelling of the West which started in the 20th century (a direct line can be traced back to World War I and its aftermath) continues its erosion today.
 The Dutch monarchy has shown a peculiar skill in mirroring the zeitgeist of the times.

 Wouldn't the British monarchy also do well to seriously remember that, despite Prince Charles's naysayers, once upon a time in the 1970s the man was wildly popular?
 And not just among his subjects but internationally.
 Lauded to the skies, the British adored him and he could do no wrong.
 I know, I was there.
-Not for the entire period but, during my prolonged sojourn, it was obvious that people were just wild about Charles, similar to Prince William and Princess Catherine today.
+During a prolonged sojourn it was obvious that people were just wild about Charles, similar to Prince William and Princess Catherine today.
 I saw The Prince of Wales close up: he was witty, he was charming, he was - YES - good-looking too!
 He seemed to possess in abundance that "common touch" similar to Queen Juliana.

 "Time heals everything and people see he has been acting in a fit enough manner to be King" claims David Wooding in British tabloid The Sun.
 Britain now seems ready to accept Charles and his consort, Camilla, with the largest support among the 45 to 54-year-olds.
 Charles and his generation of Baby Boomers came of age in the same tumultuous times; his divorce experience reflects that of many in his generation: an unfortunate fall-out of the tumultuous 1960s.
 And yes, Charles DOES indeed have some smarts, contrary to what the caterwauling chorus of Cassandras continuously bellows!

 The press delighted in making a most ridiculous figure of him in the heyday of his marriage to Diana.
 Admittedly, his candor tended to the unfortunate at times.
 When one thinks back to his "talking with the plants" episodes and his AlGorish hypocrisy concerning matters environmental, there is an unfortunate cringe of exasperation.
 But why berate Charles's beliefs about London's contemporary architectural environment (he doesn't always appreciate la mode moderne) - it's not as if his criticisms have absolutely no basis in reality.
 He has been trained in navy combat (how many recent Presidents of ours can claim any military experience?) and is the first member of the Royal Family to earn a college degree.
-In my online observation (a bit restricted of course) of photos and videos of The Prince of Wales among his subjects, there seems to be much mutual respect, enjoyment and good cheer.
-And yes, though Diana receives due credit for raising two fine young princes, wasn't Charles the other half of that equation?
+In online observations of photos/vids of The Prince of Wales among his subjects, there seems to be much mutual respect, enjoyment and good cheer.
+Yes, Diana receives due credit for raising two fine young princes but wasn't Charles the other half of that equation?
 Should he not justifiably share in that approbation?

 - ► 2011 (10)